chetanraj/blog/src/posts/react-recoil/index.md

 }
 ```

-When we enter any value in the input box above, the value of the input in the `Input` component is shared to other components which are subscribed to this atom `nameStateAtom`.
+When we enter any value in the input box above, the value of the input in the `Input` component is shared with other components which are subscribed to this atom `nameStateAtom`.

 ### Selectors

 A **selector** is a pure function which accepts atom as an input.
-When the atom is updated which is subscribed by the selector, the selector function will be re-evaluated.
+When an atom is updated which is subscribed by the selector, the selector function will be re-evaluated.
 Components can also subscribe to selectors just like atoms, and will then be re-rendered when the selectors change.

 ```js
 export const nameStateSelector = selector({